Building a unique collection of Australian native seeds for conservation and research

 The Australian National Botanic Gardens National Seed Bank is home to a large and ever-increasing collection of Australian native seeds, and in particular holds significant collections from Australian alpine and Southern NSW tableland grassland communities.

-The National Seed Bank holds around 5,500 accessions (individual seed collections, normally stored in a single packet) from more than 3,000 different plant taxa, with a history of collections going back to the early 1960’s.
+The National Seed Bank holds more than 7,700 seed accessions (individual seed collections, normally stored in a single packet) from more than 4,000 different plant taxa, 139 of which are threatened species.
+The history of collections going back to the early 1960 s.

 The National Seed Bank has focused seed collecting efforts on plant species endemic to the local alpine, subalpine and grasslands regions.
 Work has been fuelled by the increasing threat of climate change and human impact upon Australian alpine flora.
 Between 2007 and 2012, more than 451 alpine seed collections were successfully banked at the ANBG in partnership with researchers at the Australian National University (ANU), including approximately 148 species from 80+ genera ensuring we have future options for saving these species.

 - Conservation – to act as a long term seed bank particularly for the storage of rare and threatened flora.